 We will be hosting an indoor rock climbing event, 2-5 pm on April 6, 2019, Central Rock Gym, Warwick, RI.
 Brandon Denson is going to be our very special guest at the event.
 Brandon is an American Ninja Warrior and is Outreach Manager for JDRF New England.
 This is a great chance to climb with an American Ninja Warrior and hear about all of the great things that JDRF is doing.
 It’s going to be an awesome afternoon of climbing and connecting with other families affected by type 1 diabetes.
 Please register if you plan to attend.
 As with all our events, this event is free for kids and teens with type 1 diabetes and their siblings.
 We hope to see you there!

 Hi!
 I’m Liam Scott.
 I was diagnosed with type 1 diabetes when I was 7.
 I am aware how lucky I have been to have access to the supplies I need to keep myself healthy.
-There are so many people who have limited or no access to the insulin and glucose testing supplies that they need just to survive, especially in the developing world.
-My family and I are climbing Mount Rainier and are hoping to use our climb to raise awareness and funds for the work that Insulin for Life-USA is doing.
-They provide insulin and other supplies to the developing world and emergency supplies to areas affected by natural disasters in the U.S. and around the world.
+There are so many people who have limited or no access to the insulin and glucose testing supplies that they need just to survive, especially in limited resource countries.
+Through generous donations from the type 1 diabetes community, I have collected and forwarded over $100,000 worth of insulin and other supplies to Insulin for Life-USA.
+They provide insulin and other supplies to limited resource countries and emergency supplies to areas affected by natural disasters in the U.S. and around the world.
 They are saving the lives of people with type 1 diabetes every single day.
-My goal is to raise $10,000.
-Please donate here if you can.
-They also accept donations of insulin and supplies.
-To find out how to donate these items, please visit their website.
-To date, I have raised $2000 and, with the help of Camp Surefire and participants at our events, I have shipped over $10,000 in supplies to Insulin for Life-USA.
+I am so proud to have played a small role in the incredibly important work they are doing.
+If you would like to donate directly to Insulin for Life-USA, please visit their website.
 Contributions are tax deductible.
 Thank you to everyone who has supported Insulin for Life-USA and their life-saving mission!

 Rumney Outdoor Climbing Weekend 2018